This blog may contain affiliate links. Read our disclosure policy for more info.

 But there is one cave not mentioned above that’s well off the beaten path and that’s the Nile River Caves in Paparoa National Park.
 From the town of Charleston, there are tours leaving to the caves.
 And the best part is that you can choose from two epic adventures!

 The first is just a guided cave tour where you’ll explore the cave in search of glow worms and learn all about underground life.
 The second (and our favorite) is glow worm cave tubing.
-This epic adventure sees you tubing through the caves along the Nile River exploring deep parts of the cave and learning about, well, caves!
+This epic adventure has you tubing through the caves along the Nile River exploring deep parts of the cave and learning about, well, caves!

 So if the crowds of other tourist attractions in NZ have you a little excited to leave them behind, then this is the perfect stop on your trip along New Zealand’s stunning West Coast!